-Abraxane approved to treat advanced lung cancerOctober 14th, 2012 in Cancer /
+Abraxane approved to treat advanced lung cancerOctober 14, 2012 in Medicine & Health / Cancer

 (HealthDay)—Abraxane (paclitaxel protein-bound) has been approved by the U.S. Food and Drug Administration—in combination with the drug carboplatin—to treat advanced or spreading non-small cell lung cancer among people who aren't candidates for surgery or radiation therapy, the agency said Friday.

 Abraxane was first approved in 2005 to treat breast cancer.

 In a new clinical study of 1,038 people, the most common adverse reactions to the drug were anemia, loss of hair, nausea, fatigue, loss of appetite, irregularity, rash, and swelling.